Quad9DNS/GlobeOfWonder/README.md

 There are values that can be added to the URL for auto-connection and first-view behaviors: websocketUsername (string of username), websocketPassword (string of password, unencrypted), and autoconnect (true/false), startupZoom (how far to zoom the map) and startupLat/startupLon.

-The "explosion" event type has 20km randomization of placement, in order to effectively show activity in areas which have many events that happen with the same lat/lon coordinates.

 Events with 0,0 as lat/lon are not shown.

 If the websocket disconnects, there will be a 5 second delay, and then a re-connection will be attempted.